fortrabbit/help/docs/craft-3-tune.md

 ```

+## Performance

+When you experience a slow site, but no errors, often the database is the bottle neck.
+The [Craft Debug Tool­bar](https://nystudio107.com/blog/profiling-your-website-with-craft-cms-3s-debug-toolbar) provides useful information about which queries you run and how long it takes to execute them.
+Rule of thumb: if you run more 50 queries you should do something.

+### Twig cache tag

+Craft's `{% cache %}` tag is a good thing to prevent execution of expensive queries over and over again, however it's **very important** to use it wisely.
+Make sure to use a specific cache key, otherwise you risk filling up your database with thousands of rows.
+Andew Welch explains it [in this blog post](https://nystudio107.com/blog/the-craft-cache-tag-in-depth) in detail.

+### Cache plugins

+Full page cache plugins like [Blitz](https://github.com/putyourlightson/craft-blitz) or [Upper](https://github.com/ostark/upper) can improve TTFB dramatically, as they turn a dynamic site into static HTML.
+However, if your site is slow, you identify the problem, instead of hiding it with a cache plugin.

+### Static files in /templates

+We've seen this many times.
+Developers put static assets like .css and .js in the `/templates` folder next to the twig templates.
+Craft delivers those files, but it creates massive overhead.
+Instead you should always put static files in `/web/some-dir/` to prevent any PHP execution for delivering those files.

 ## Queue jobs

 Craft CMS uses queue jobs for long-running tasks.
 By default these jobs are processed by a web based ajax call which blocks PHP processes that are meant for site delivery.